Free Spirit

 Trek to Everest Base Camp as a solo female traveller

 If you travel alone, you don’t have to avoid adventurous activities.
 Spend two weeks trekking up to the Everest Base Camp with a small group of like-minded women.
 This challenge will be mentally and physically demanding, so be sure you’re ready before you book.
-You will have most meals provided for you on this trip, so it takes out the worry about where to eat.
-Plus, you will get to experience staying in several different accommodations as you trek across Mount Everest.
+You will have most meals provided for you, so no need to think about where to eat.
+Plus, you will get to experience a stay in several different types of accommodation as you trek across Mount Everest.

 A tour group trekking up to Everest Base Camp